 We didn't need a shop air compressor to inflate any one of these tires.
 We used our beloved Joe Blow Booster floor pump to successfully set the bead on the whole lot.
 It proved universally helpful to ensure the tires were warm before attempting installation.
 Continental tires had an odd, plastic feel to them that was especially evident when cold.
 The foldable bead didn't quite take on the perfectly round shape once unpackaged like the rest of the tires and we had to let each tire heat up in the sun and settle before we could get it installed as air would escape through the creased bead.

 Out on the trail, we had an especially difficult time placing the Specialized Slaughter onto the rim with a tube.
 Perhaps, we had slightly too much pressure in the tube but all the tire levers in the world weren't helping.
 The Specialized tires were the tightest fit of the test as each required the use of tools on the initial installation, while the WTB Vigilante and WTB Trail Boss each scored a 9 out of 10 in terms of installation.
 Following closely behind were the Editors' Choice winners, the Maxxis Minion and Maxxis Aggressor, along with the Schwalbe Hans Dampf, Schwalbe Rock Razor, and Michelin Wild Grip'r2, each scoring an 8 out of 10.

-We hope we were able to help you choose an awesome combination of a front and rear tire to complete your snazzy rolling race machine.
+We hope we were able to help you choose an awesome combination of front and rear mountain bike tires to complete your snazzy rolling race machine.
 If you're still in awe about the many choices we've reviewed, head over to our buying advice.
 Our hope is that we'll be able to help you clear up any questions that you might have.

 Still not sure?
 Take a look at our buying advice article for more info.